0p3r4t0r/KGI-STEAM/README.md

 - [ ] Provide an online platform where students can complete and turn in work with login credentials that can be easily reset from any mobile device.

+## TODO:
+- [ ] Properly document the file structure.
+  - [ ] extend manage.py to create the files for you.

+- [ ] Design a cool logo for KGI STEAM.

+- [ ] Consider adding a blog section.